Category Archives: Clinical

 Penis problems

-Can try application of topical steroid creams: 0.05% betamethasone cream should be used twice daily for 2 to 4 weeks.
+Can try application of topical steroid cream to speed up separation eg 0.025% betamethasone (1 in 4, or RD) cream twice daily for 2 to 4 weeks.
 Gently retract foreskin without causing any discomfort and apply a thick layer of cream to the tightest part of the foreskin.
 Steroid creams of higher potency may be tried if this fails.

 Circumcision if significant phimosis and steroid creams fail.